Vipin-Sharma/Vipin-Sharma.github.io/_posts/2019-05-05-JDK12_Switch_Expression.md

  4. Switch expression with colon syntax (Java 12 Switch expression)

-We will go through above 4 and few more cases in this post.
+In this blog post we will try to calculate yearly bonus percentage for Employee objects.
-Here we are calculating yearly bonus percentage using all of above four ways.
+We will do same exercise using all above 4 different ways.
-For this we are using Employee class.
+Will cover some more cases at the end of this post.

+Employee class :

 ```java
 public class Employee {